 I recently gave my Instagram style challenge #DOPEFRIDAY a preloved theme.
 I really wanted the Mums That Slay crew to celebrate slow fashion, a more ethical way of dressing.
 It was just as popular as I imagined, but what I loved where the various sources of peoples’ amazing outfits.
 Here are my favourites.

 ONE.
 CHARITY SHOP

 Fusty, but so NOT dusty, charity shops are a treasure trove of finds.
-I have amassed such an amazing selection of pieces over the years, including shoes, bags, jewellery and of course clothes.
+I have amassed such an amazing selection of pieces over the years, including shoes, bags, jewellery and of course clothes, especially because of all the great options for clothing labels that they come with which are appealing to collect.
 Take your time, go with an open mind and be strategic with where you shop.
 In my experience, more affluent areas will be filled with designer pieces, middle class areas will have the cashmere and the LK Bennets and great kids pieces and your regular endz (shout out to ma fellow Croydon peeps) may well be filled with loads of Prada Mark, but will also have amazing pieces from local nanas, other countries and awesome menswear, my first stop for denim and leather.

 “Take your time, go with an open mind and be strategic with where you shop. “

 I can’t speak for anything other then eBay which has been my preferred selling and buying site for over a decade now.
 I love the thrill of the win and the fact your purchases are protected.
 If you’re not obsessed with the seasons, but know the shops you like, simply type in their name and your dress size ….happy bidding.
 Tip, wait until the last 10 seconds and then type in your final bid on 5….you won girl, yaas you won!